-John Roorbach was born in New York City in 1727.
-He was the son of Palatine emigres Johannes and Sophia Grau Roorbach.
-He was sometimes called Johannes Roorbach, Jr. In 1748, he was admitted to the New York City Dutch church.
+According to family-based resources, John Roorbach was born in New York City in 1727.
+He was the son of Palatine émigrés Johannes and Sophia Grau Roorbach.
+His name was spelled variously and he sometimes was referred to as "Johannes Rohrbach, Jr." In 1748, he was admitted to the New York City Dutch church.

 Sources: The life of John Roorbach is CAP biography number 7956.
 This sketch is derived chiefly from family and community-based resources.
 Family information is from Lewis Bunker Rohrbach, Rohrbach Family: Descendants of Nine Rohrbach Immigrants to Colonial America, 1709-1754, (1970), pp. 237-39.
-We seek further information on his later years!

 first posted 4/25/04; revised 3/1/14